icegoat9/ssp8ee/README.md

 <img src="screenshots/hello_full.gif">

-I made this strange solution to an extremely niche problem for myself, but figured I might as well share it for the handful of other people it would be interesting to.
+I built this strange solution to an extremely niche problem for myself, but figured I might as well share it for the handful of other people it would be interesting to.
 Everything below assumes you're already experienced with PICO-8 development.

 Do you enjoy [PICO-8](https://www.lexaloffle.com/pico-8.php), a cozy 'fantasy console' you can use to make 128-pixel games and art?
 But do you wish you had a way to create and edit programs on mobile, for example while waiting in line or on the train?